 The output format.
-In this case, ID and value as plain text.
+In this example, ID and value as plain text.

 The output location.

 The number of workers to use.
-In this case, 2.
+In this example, 2.

 For more information on these, and other parameters used with Giraph samples, see the Giraph quickstart.

-Once the job has finished, the results will be stored in the wasbs:///example/out/shotestpaths directory.
-The files created will begin with part-m- and end with a number indicating the first, second, etc. file.
-Use the following to view the output:
+Once the job has finished, the results are stored in the /example/out/shortestpaths directory.
+The output file names begin with part-m- and end with a number indicating the first, second, etc. file.
+Use the following command to view the output:

 hdfs dfs -text /example/output/shortestpaths/*

-The output should appear similar to the following:
+The output appears similar to the following text:

 0 1.0 4 5.0 2 2.0 1 0.0 3 1.0

 The SimpleShortestPathComputation example is hard coded to start with object ID 1 and find the shortest path to other objects.
-So the output should be read as
+The output is in the format of

-Visualizing this, you can verify the results by traveling the shortest paths between ID 1 and all other objects.
-Note that the shortest path between ID 1 and ID 4 is 5.
-This is the total distance between ID 1 and 3, and then ID 3 and 4.
+Visualizing this data, you can verify the results by traveling the shortest paths between ID 1 and all other objects.
+The shortest path between ID 1 and ID 4 is 5.
+This value is the total distance between ID 1 and 3, and then ID 3 and 4.